|

 If you don't agree with the numbers, have your coach send us their player and position changes from the game.
 We cannot change the official scorekeeper's rulings, but we can correct any position or player changes to make things accurate.

-You can send a recap of your changes to: media@district3.org.
+You can send a recap of your changes to: [email protected].
 You should submit them by half inning, and which player went to which spot in the batting order and/or what position they were playing at the time of the switch for your team only.

 A word about positions: a player coming to bat is a pinch hitter until they actually take the field defensively.
 A special Pinch runner is designated as "DR" on our software.